blackducksoftware/import_yocto_bm/README.md

 				containing the output of the command `bitbake-layers show-recipes '*'` instead of calling the command directly as well as the license.manifest file to be specified with -m.
-Also skips identification of recipe revisions (assumes all revisions are -r0)
+Also skips identification of recipe revisions (assumes all revisions are -r0) --wizard
+                Start command line wizard (Wizard will run by default if config incomplete) --nowizard
+                Do not start command line wizard even if config incomplete (batch mode)

 The script will use the invocation folder as the Yocto build folder (e.g. yocto_zeus/poky/build) by default (if there is a `build` sub-folder then it will be used instead).
 The `--yocto_folder` option can be used to specify the Yocto build folder as opposed to the invocation folder.